-We inquired of Metro Mobility personnel and determined that Metro Mobility does not have rail modes.
-Thus, locomotive miles are not included in the computation for vehicle revenue miles (Policy Manual, Federal Funding Allocation Test n).
+We inquired of Metro Transit personnel and determined that Metro Transit uses locomotives in its commuter rail mode.
+We inspected Metro Transit's working papers used to compile actual vehicle revenue miles and observed that locomotive miles are not included in the computation.
+We inquired of Metro Transit personnel and determined that Metro Transit does not use locomotives in its light rail mode (Policy Manual, Federal Funding Allocation Test n).

-- 16. If fixed guideway or high intensity busway directional route miles are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of fixed guideway or high intensity busway in that the service is: - Rail, trolleybus, ferryboat, or aerial tramway; or

-- Bus (motor bus, commuter bus, or bus rapid transit) service operating over exclusive or controlled access rights-of-way; and - Access is restricted; - Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; and - Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (i.e., vanpools, carpools) must demonstrate safe operation.
+- 16. If fixed guideway or high intensity busway directional route miles are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of fixed guideway or high intensity busway in that the service is: - Rail, trolleybus, ferryboat, or aerial tramway; or - Bus (motor bus, commuter bus, or bus rapid transit) service operating over exclusive or controlled access rights-of-way; and - Access is restricted; - Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; and - Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (i.e., vanpools, carpools) must demonstrate safe operation.